top of page

 Meet the Valley Art Therapy Ltd. Team!

-Valley Art Therapy Ltd. is a group practice that includes independent contractors and interns/practicum students working together to support our local communities.
-Our therapists are dedicated to providing excellent services and evidence-based approaches that facilitate change and develop wellness and growth.
+Valley Art Therapy Ltd. is a group practice where practitioners work together to support our local communities.
+We are dedicated to providing excellent services and evidence-based approaches that facilitate change and develop wellness and growth.

 Dana Corr

-Canadian Certified Counsellor, Art Therapist, Director – B.Ed., M.Ed., DWHEAT
+Canadian Certified Counsellor, Art Therapist, Director – M.Ed., RCAT, CCC, SEP

 Professional Memberships: Canadian Counselling & Psychotherapy Association, Canadian Art Therapy Association, EMDR Canada

-Specialized Training: EMDR, Flash Technique, Somatic Experiencing Beginning III, Focusing, Sandplay, Safe and Sound Protocol, Trauma
+Specialized Training: EMDR, Flash Technique, Somatic Experiencing Advanced II, Focusing, Sandplay, Safe and Sound Protocol, Trauma

 I work with people across all age groups, currently focusing on young children and adults impacted by trauma.
 If you are finding that your current day functioning is being impacted by your past trauma, or you are wanting to move through difficult life events, then I may be a right fit for you in your therapeutic healing.
 In your work with me, you can expect to move at a pace that feels safe, without always having to put words to complicated or traumatic experiences.
-An integrated, holistic approach, based in nervous system survival responses (Polyvagal Theory) and the somatic experience of the body, is designed to support you in your healing and is the foundation of our work together.
+Our work is grounded in the somatic experience of the body and our nervous system survival responses (Polyvagal Theory).
 While I am a self-proclaimed non-artist, I know first-hand the crucial role that art can have in therapy.
 Art, expressive arts, and creativity are integrated in my work to empower clients in achieving deep and powerful healing.

 I love supporting therapists in-training and those new to the field through offering practicum placements at Valley Art Therapy, acting as a Faculty Advisor with Brandon University, and providing consultation.
 This maybe stems from my 25+ years in education, as a teacher, school counsellor, and principal.